 Gabriela is a bilingual Licensed Master Social Worker (LMSW) in the state of Texas under the supervision of Megan Coit, LMSW-S. Gabriela received her bachelor’s and master’s degree in International Studies from Texas State University.
 She completed her Master of Social Work degree at the University of Houston where she specialized in clinical and macro practice.
 She completed her practicum as an advocate and counselor working with survivors of domestic violence and sexual assault.
 She has extensive experience working in a mental health hospital as an outpatient therapist providing group therapy for adolescents and adults.

-Running away from your fears can often lead to patterns of behavior that may provide immediate relief but does not break the cycle of anxiety; instead it only increases it.
+Running away from your fears can often lead to patterns of behavior that may provide immediate relief but does not break the cycle of anxiety; instead, it only increases it.
 You may find yourself engaging in ritualistic behaviors such as avoidance, reassurance seeking, overt behaviors, and even mental compulsions.
 If anxiety has become debilitating and prevents you from functioning in day-to-day tasks, exposure treatment may be what you need.
 Exposure therapy can be hard but it is effective.
 It requires consistency and work.
-As an exposure therapist, her approach is compassionate and treatment is tailored to your specific needs.
-Gabriela also incorporates additional evidenced-based therapy that include Cognitive Behavioral Therapy (CBT), Mindfulness, and Dialectical Behaviour Therapy (DBT).
+As an exposure therapist, her approach is compassionate, and treatment is tailored to your specific needs.
+Gabriela also incorporates additional evidenced-based therapy that include Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Inference Based Cognitive Behavior Therapy (I-CBT).

 Most importantly, Gabriela recognizes the importance of the therapeutic alliance and believes that change can only take place in an environment of trust where the client feels safe to explore, take risks, and learn about themselves.
 For a free consultation, please call or email (direct contact info below).